ogivuk/learning/tdd-django/README.md

 * templates/ - contains the templates for rendering.
 Not initially created, but Django searches this directory for templates by default.
 * models.py - contains the models that map to data stored in a database.
 * tests.py - contains the unit tests for the app.
+* urls.py - contains mapping from URLs to view functions for the app, to make it more contained.
+It needs to be included in the project's urls.py.
 * views.py - contains the views, which are functions that render templates, called when resolving URLs.
 A view function processes user input and returns an appropriate response.

 #### Testing Tools